radekszostak/waterline-jupyter-training/README.md

 # Geospatial processing in Python and Jupyter
 ## Binder
-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/radekszostak/waterline-jupyter-training/HEAD)\
-Run training environment using Binder
+You can run temporary training environment using Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/radekszostak/waterline-jupyter-training/HEAD)\
+## Planetary computer
+Microsoft Planetary Computer (https://planetarycomputer.microsoft.com/) provides Jupyter environment for geospatial processing.
+Environmental scientists can apply for free access to this platform.
 ## Machine configuration
 You can also configure your own machine.
 To do this follow steps below:
 1. Install anaconda on your Linux system (or Linux subsystem for Windows).
 You can download an installer from https://www.anaconda.com/.